DevOpsEtc/drupal_dev_stage_prod/README.md

 ### Abandoned project... only here for personal reference

 ### Ansible Deployment
-Deployment project that stands up a Drupal development environment on OSX, and a staging/production environment on Linux.
+Deployment project that stands up a Drupal development environment on OSX and corresponding staging/production environment on Linux.
 Fully tagged and utilizes Ansible vault for keys and credentials.

 ### OSX Development Deployment:
 Kicked off via osx/playbook.yml